Dani Lual

-Dani Lual Gumnok Thon (born 29 November 2002) is a South Sudanese footballer who plays as a forward for MFK Vyškov and the South Sudan national team.
+Dani Lual Gumnok Thon (born 29 November 2002) is a South Sudanese footballer who plays as a forward for FC Speyer 09 and the South Sudan national team.

 Club career

 Lula started his career with Atlabara.
 In 2019, he signed for Kenyan side Mathare United.

 After that, Lual trialed for Valencia C in Spain.

 In 2021, he came to the Czech Republic, more precisely to the second league in Vyškov.
 Besides playing for their first team, he also played for their youth team.
 In 2022, he was sent on loan to Blansko.

 International career

 Lual made his debut for his national team in October 2021.
 He made his first appearance against Sierra Leone.